DoclerLabs/hexLog/README.md

 ### LoggerContext

 The LoggerContext acts as the anchor point of the logging system.
-Currently it's not possible to have multiple LoggerContexts but you can change the LoggerContext implementation by changing the value of a static property `LogManager.context`
+Currently it's not possible to have multiple LoggerContexts but you can change the LoggerContext implementation by changing the value of a static property `LogManager.context`.

+In case you would like to use logging within the macro context you can use already prepared `MacroLoggerContext` which has preconfigured message factory and messages designed specifically for printing expressions.

 ### Configuration